blackpuppy/docs/en/core-libraries/helpers/js.rst

     Be sure to declare the JsHelper and its engine **on top** of the ``$helpers`` array in your controller.

-The selected javascript engine may disappear (replaced by the default) from the jsHelper object in your helper, if you miss to do so and you will get code that does not fit your javascript library.
+The selected JavaScript engine may disappear (replaced by the default) from the JsHelper object in your helper, if you miss to do so and you will get code that does not fit your JavaScript library.

-Creating a Javascript Engine
+Creating a JavaScript Engine
 ============================

-Javascript engine helpers follow normal helper conventions, with a few additional restrictions.
+JavaScript engine helpers follow normal helper conventions, with a few additional restrictions.
 They must have the ``Engine`` suffix.
 ``DojoHelper`` is not good, ``DojoEngineHelper`` is correct.
 Furthermore, they should extend ``JsBaseEngineHelper`` in order to leverage the most of the new API.

-Javascript engine usage
+JavaScript engine usage
 =======================

 The ``JsHelper`` provides a few methods, and acts as a facade for